 Most commuters’ fares will rise next year

-Monthly and annual Dublin Bus tickets will increase by between 2 per cent and 4.5 per cent.
+Monthly and annual Dublin Bus tickets will increase by between 2% and 4.5%.
 Photograph: Cyril Byrne

 Most commuters on Dublin Bus, Bus Éireann and Luas will see a small fare increase next year while the majority of Irish Rail users will see ticket prices fall.

-The National Transport Authority (NTA), which sets public transport fares said a slight majority of users will see a rise in fares but stressed the increases are not a revenue-raising exercise.
+The National Transport Authority (NTA), which sets public transport fares said a slight majority of users would see a rise in fares but stressed the increases were not a revenue-raising exercise.

 The annual total fare revenue from all services will increase by an estimated €1 million.
 “When you consider that we actually gather fare revenue of over €500 million, an increase of €1 million is almost in the rounding,” said Tim Gaston, director of public transport services at the NTA.